-Socialist MEP defends own side job after voting to ban others
+Socialist MEP defends own side jobs after voting to ban others

 He also draws a monthly salary from a consultancy firm and postings at supervisory boards, according to his declaration of financial interests.

-He has been on the supervisory board of the pharmaceutical firm Pelion since December 2022, is the owner the company M Consulting, and sits on the board of Vienna Insurance Group (VIG).
+He has been on the supervisory board of the pharmaceutical firm Pelion since December 2022, is the owner of the company M Consulting, and sits on the board of Vienna Insurance Group (VIG).

-He was also on the board at a real-estate company called EPP until January 2022.
+He was also on the board of a real-estate firm called EPP until January 2022.

 It could add up to anything between €96,000 to €300,000 per year on top of his EU Parliament salary, his 2020 declaration indicated.